Blog | Page 2 | Presbyterian Historical Society

 News, events, updates, and tidbits from the Presbyterian Historical Society.
 Use tags to read related articles or sort by author for similar posts written by PHS staff members and volunteers.

-PHS is excited to spotlight some developments made in an inter-institutional effort to publish the personal records of the founding voice of Womanist/feminist/mujerista theology, Katie Geneva Cannon.
-Researchers can now view the first installment of records from the Burke Library at Union Theological...
+The Presbyterian Historical Society is excited to announce the completion of the second phase of an inter-institutional effort to publish the personal records of the founding voice of womanist theology, Katie Geneva Cannon.
+Researchers can now view the entirety of records from The Burke Library at Union Theological Seminary (Columbia University Libraries) in the...

 Featured Tags